benroberts999/ampsci/doc/tutorial.md

 ```

 For calculations that matter, the _entire_ output should be saved.
-The best way to do this is to forward the ouput directly to a text file when running the code.
+The best way to do this is to forward the output directly to a text file when running the code.
 The input options and the ampsci version details are also printed, so that the
 program output contains all required info to exactly reproduce it.
-A nice way to do this is by `piping` the ouput through the unix `tee` program:
+A nice way to do this is by `piping` the output through the unix `tee` program:
 e.g.,

 ```bash